Adam-Rohde/Adam-Rohde.github.io/Projects.md

 ---
 ### ATP Tennis Match Data Analysis (In Progress)

-I explore and analyze ATP match level data from 1991 to 2020.
-The work will include
+I explore and analyze ATP match level data from 1968 to 2020.
+The goal is to have some fun exploring historical match data and to see what interesting trends we can uncover.
+The work I've done so far and hope to do includes:

 * Explore the data.
 * Cleaning the data and building a database.